robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Variable number of arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to create keywords that accept any number of
+It is also possible that a keyword accepts any number of arguments.
-arguments.
-These arguments can be combined with mandatory arguments
+These so called *varargs* can be combined with mandatory arguments
-and arguments with default values, but the so called *varargs* are
+and arguments with default values, but they are always given after
-always the last ones.
-In the documentation they typically have an
+them.
+In the documentation they have an asterisk before the argument
-asterisk before the argument name like `*varargs` , but there
+name like `*varargs`.
-are again `differences with Java libraries`__.

-__ `Variable number of arguments with Java`_

-:name:`Remove Files` and :name:`Join Paths` keywords used in the
+For example, :name:`Remove Files` and :name:`Join Paths` keywords from
-example below have arguments `*paths` and `base, *parts`,
+the OperatingSystem_ library have arguments `*paths` and `base, *parts`,
 respectively.
 The former can be used with any number of arguments, but
 the latter requires at least one argument.